 How to Earn Delta SkyMiles

-Although you can earn SkyMiles by signing up for their frequent flier program and purchasing airfare, the hands-down easiest way to start racking up miles is to sign up for the Gold Delta SkyMiles® Credit Card from American Express.
-Signing up for the card and meeting the $1,000 minimum spending requirement within 90 days of account opening could easily net you 30,000 miles, or enough for a round-trip Level 1 domestic flight.
+Although you can earn SkyMiles by signing up for their frequent flyer program and purchasing airfare, the hands-down easiest way to start racking up miles is to sign up for the Gold Delta SkyMiles® Credit Card from American Express.
 Here are the details:

 The British Airways Avios program is extremely popular for overseas travel.
 However, many people might be surprised to find that you can also use Avios for domestic flights within the continental U.S.

-As part of the oneworld® alliance, British Airways also offers award travel on a vast array of partner airlines, including American and U.S. Airways, of course.
+As part of the oneworld® alliance, British Airways also offers award travel on a vast array of partner airlines, including American Airlines.
 Even though British Airways is known for imposing huge fuel charges on international flights, that isn’t necessarily the case for domestic flights.
-In fact, domestic flights on partner airlines such as American and U.S. Airways can cost as little as 7,500 Avios one-way, plus around $6.
+In fact, domestic flights on partner airlines such as American can cost as little as 7,500 Avios one-way, plus around $6.

 What to Remember When Using British Airways Avios

-Unlike many of the other frequent flier programs, British Airways redemptions are distance-based.
+Unlike many of the other frequent flyer programs, British Airways redemptions are distance-based.
 In other words, the cost of your flight will depend heavily on how many miles you are traveling, with longer flights obviously costing more.
 Short-haul flights, or flights that travel less than 650 miles, are the cheapest to redeem at only 7,500 Avios.
 So if you want to fly from Chicago to Detroit, you could fly round-trip for as little as 15,000 Avios.
-Meanwhile, flights that span up to 1,150 miles long still cost just 7,500 Avios per leg even after the changes made to this program in early February of 2016.

 For international flights, it’s important to keep fuel surcharges in mind when booking with Avios.
 However, you can sometimes avoid surcharges altogether by booking award travel with one of British Airways partner airlines that doesn’t charge fuel surcharges, such as Aer Lingus.
 Although you may not see the availability for these flights on the British Airways website, you may be able to find them by searching on United.com or calling the airline directly.